Gnus Home

 The message-wide-reply pops up a message buffer that's a wide reply to the message in the current buffer.
 A wide reply is a reply that goes out to all people listed in the To, From (or Reply-to) and Cc headers.

-Addresses that match the message-dont-reply-to-names regular expression will be removed from the Cc header.
+Addresses that match the message-dont-reply-to-names regular expression (or list of regular expressions) will be removed from the Cc header.
+A value of nil means exclude your name only.

 If message-wide-reply-confirm-recipients is non-nil you will be asked to confirm that you want to reply to multiple recipients.
 The default is nil.